Oldsmobile Jetstar I: 1965

 1965 Oldsmobile Jetstar I in Saffron Yellow.

 The Jetstar I, like all other full-size Oldsmobiles, was completely restyled for 1965 with bodylines receiving a more rounded rendition of the 1964's squared-off roofline again shared with Starfire (other 88-series two-door coupes got semi-fastback rooflines).
 Also new for 1965 was the engine and automatic transmission.
 Replacing the 394 cubic-inch Rocket V8 was the new 425 cubic-inch engine, with the top-of-the-line Starfire version having a four-barrel carburetor, dual exhaust, and a 10.5:1 compression ratio and was rated at 370 hp — the most powerful Olds engine in 1965.
 The 425, which shared many components with the smaller 330 cubic-inch V8 introduced for Olds' intermediate-sized Cutlass the previous year, was lighter in weight than the previous 394 despite the increase in displacement and included bigger valves and improved cooling capabilities.
 Also new was the three-speed Turbo Hydramatic transmission, which was considered a vast improvement over the previous three-speed Roto Hydra-matic, whose basic design dated back to the original Hydra-matic introduced in 1940.
 Another new transmission offering for the Jetstar I along with the other full-sized Oldsmobiles (except the Ninety-Eight) for 1965 was the Muncie four-speed manual, which turned out to be a seldom-ordered option.
 Oldsmobile boasted in a 1965 press release that "a Jetstar I proved to be the top accelerator of the entire event" at the 1965 Pure Oil Performance Trials in Daytona Beach.
 Those trials were sanctioned and supervised by NASCAR.

 The 370 hp Starfire V8 was the largest and most powerful V8 in Oldsmobile's market segment in 1965.
-Buick could only muster 360 hp from its largest V8 (similar in cubic inches to the Olds' engine, but of a much older design) even with dual four-barrel carburetors, Chrysler topped out at 413 cubic inches and 360 hp and Mercury made do with a 390 cubic-inch V8 of as much as 330 hp, excepting the very few Merc buyers willing to shell out an astronomical cost of $700 for an exotic 427 cubic-inch V8 with dual four-barrel carbs and 425 hp – which was not really designed for everyday driving and not available with some of the most popular options in this price class such as automatic transmission and air conditioning.
+Buick produced 360 hp from its largest V8 (similar in cubic inches to the Olds' engine, but of a much older design) even with dual four-barrel carburetors, Chrysler topped out at 413 cubic inches and 360 hp and Mercury offered with a 390 cubic-inch V8 of as much as 330 hp, excepting the buyers willing to pay an additional $700 for an optional 427 cubic-inch V8 with dual four-barrel carbs and 425 hp – which was not really designed for everyday driving and not available with some of the most popular options in this price class such as automatic transmission and air conditioning.